 Each of these financing options deals with business collateral in different ways.
-It’s important to understand how each one works to determine if one of them is right for your business.
+Therefore, it’s important to understand how each one works to determine if one of them is right for your business.

 Small businesses often experience seasonal fluctuations.
 Sometimes the busiest sales months come right after low sales periods, leaving you strapped for cash when you need to prepare your inventory for the rush.
-Some lenders are aware of this reality and allow businesses to collateralize a loan with the inventory they plan to buy.
+Some lenders know this and allow businesses to collateralize a loan with the inventory they plan to buy.

 The main drawback of this loan is that you’re required to use it to stock up on inventory, making it a pretty inflexible type of financing.
 But if you need to stock up on inventory, this loan is a great option.